THe-cat8567/minirc/README.md

 It's good practice to put service related code in /etc/rc/rc.local, feel free to use a process supervisor or whatever you want.

+The utility respawn is provided to allow for constant spawning of a process, this is useful for getty's in case you do not want to use inittab (for busybox) or you dont want to use a service manager.

 Further configuration
 ---------------------